Find your perfect home.

 For example, if you’re buying a second home worth £700,000 you would pay:

-For an up-to-date estimate of how much SDLT you may be liable to pay on your residential property purchase in England, there are many online calculators where you can input a few details, including the type of property purchase and the purchase value.
+To calculate the stamp duty on a second home rates, you must understand the thresholds, rates and surcharges that apply to you – and a calculator can make this simpler.
+For an up-to-date estimate of how much SDLT you may be liable to pay on your residential property purchase in England, online calculators let you input a few details, including the type of property purchase and the purchase value.
 You can use the gov.uk website’s calculator or an alternative.

 If you already own a residence, any additional property you buy to live in or rent out is a second home.
 That includes holiday homes, houses given to you by your family, and property abroad.